 The transmission is mainly caused by the bite of the mosquito, not by contact with an infected dog.
 Mosquitoes ingest leishmanias by sucking blood from an infected animal and when they bite again a new dog injects them with saliva into the skin.
 They are a very small mosquito type, with a maximum length of about 3 mm, capable of traversing conventional mosquito nets.
 Only mosquito females bite and do it especially during twilight and dusk.
 The activity of mosquitoes is more important in times and / or warmer areas, such as ours.

-As explained from the veterinary clinic, depend on the immune system of the animal affected and the type of immune response that triggers: "It can vary from a subclinical or asymptomatic infection to a severe clinical syndrome that can be fatal for the animal."
+As they explain from the veterinary clinic, they will depend on the immune system of the affected animal and the type of immune response that triggers: "It can vary from a subclinical or asymptomatic infection to a severe clinical syndrome that can be fatal for the animal."
 Leishmaniasis is a systemic and chronic disease that can cause:

-- Cutaneous lesions (wounds, alopecia, chronic ulcers, nodules, etc)
+- Skin lesions (wounds, alopecia, chronic ulcers, nodules, etc)

-- Increased water intake and more urine, diarrhea, vomiting, bleeding from the nose or stool, eye injuries, lameness, etc.
+- Higher water intake and more urine, diarrhea, vomiting, bleeding from the nose or stool, eye injuries, lameness, etc.

-- The abnormal and exaggerated production of antibodies produces immunological alterations that lead to conditions of vasculitis, polyarthritis, cutaneous ulcers, uveitis and glomerulonephritis, among others.
+- The abnormal and exaggerated production of antibodies produces immunological alterations that lead to conditions of vasculitis, polyarthritis, skin ulcers, uveitis and glomerulonephritis, among others.

 In many cases, animals with leishmaniasis suffer other concomitant co-infections such as heartworm disease (heartworm disease) and tick-borne infections, so that clinical signs may be aggravated or may be due to other infectious agents.